COMLEX Item Writing Guide: What You Need to Know for Taking the Exam

 We’ve shared how to prepare for your COMLEX Exam, how to approach and identify an OMM item and what kind of questions to expect on your exam.
-Now, we’re taking a behind-the-scenes look at how the NBOME instructs their item writers to write their exam items in The Writer’s Series.
+Now, we’re taking a behind-the-scenes look at how the NBOME guides their COMLEX item writers to write their exam questions in The Writer’s Series.

 For starters, the NBOME states “our intention is to have item-writers write the most exquisite items feasible for osteopathic assessment.”

 The goal of item writers should not be to write exam items that simply encourage exam takers to regurgitate memorized facts, but rather force the individual to correctly interpret the data given and make the appropriate diagnosis.
 The NBOME composes each COMLEX exam blueprint after analyzing national practice patterns by real-world osteopathic physicians.

 Each COMLEX exam item contains two dimensions: patient presentation and physician task.
 The NBOME Blueprint specifies tremendous detail regarding the range of patient presentations and physician tasks that will be covered on the COMLEX exam.
 It’s definitely worthwhile to spend a few minutes reviewing the Blueprint.

 Why does the NBOME specify the exam along these two dimensions rather than using more easily recognizable categories like medical disciplines or body systems?
 Among other reasons, it is a reliable way to categorize questions that may require higher-order thinking or that may require application of knowledge from multiple disciplines.
 In addition, it is a fitting way to categorize questions that are vignette-based, as all COMLEX questions are.

 Lastly, while the NBOME publishes Blueprint information on only these two axes, you should expect your form of the exam will cover a mixture of treatment settings and patient populations.